rfo909/CFT/README.md

 # Create own functions

-The power of CFT is defining functions.
+The power of CFT is defining own functions.
 This can be done interactively at first, later you may select using an editor.

 Type the following, and press Enter.